Research

 BPIF members can download the full report below; Printing Outlook press releases are available here.

-The latest Printing Outlook survey reveals that 29% of printers managed to increase their output levels in the final quarter of 2020.
-One-third (33%) were able to hold output steady, whilst 38% were adversely affected by a decline in output.
-The resulting balance (the difference between the ups and the downs) was -9, only just below the -8 reported in Q3 and just much in-line with the Q4 forecast (-7).
+The latest Printing Outlook survey reveals that 59% of printers managed to increase their output levels in the third quarter of 2021.
+A further 33% were able to hold output steady, whilst the remaining 8% suffered a decline in output.
+The resulting balance (the difference between the ups and the downs) was +51, a slight improvement from +45 in Q2, and well above the Q3 forecast (+37).
+The largest reported output balance for 14 years shows that the printing and printed packaging industry is recovering following a lengthy spell of curtailed production.

 Read this issue